-Join us, Graphable.ai, for the replay of the second episode about backend architecture and graph schema design in our year-long video series Graph-Centered AppDev, covering the common pitfalls of rdbms-based applications and why and how to move to our new graph-based paradigm.
+Join Graphable for the replay of the second episode about backend architecture and graph schema design in our year-long video series Graph-Centered AppDev, covering the common pitfalls of rdbms-based applications and why and how to move to our new graph-based paradigm.

-- There is a new and better way to design applications, using graph database at the core.
+- There’s a new and better way to design applications using graph database at the core.

 Format: Roundtable discussion on backend architecture and graph schema design with some supporting slides.
-This particular event is not a hands-on session, but if you think that would be a good idea for future events, please reach out to firstname.lastname@example.org.
+This particular event is not a hands-on session, but if you think that would be a good idea for future events, please reach out to email@example.com.

 Audience: The session on backend architecture and graph schema design should be interesting to anyone who has experienced the shortcomings of rdbms-based applications, and is in a position to impact their organization’s direction for new and re-platformed apps.
-Graph database enthusiasts, IT managers, architects, DBAs and AppDev technical people will benefit uniquely from this content.
+Graph database and graph schema design enthusiasts, IT managers, architects, DBAs and AppDev technical people will benefit uniquely from this contention backend architecture.

 - It is not necessary to have seen this first session in this series “What’s wrong with your application?” since there will be a recap, but it would be helpful (replay, here).

-- No specific technical skills in backend architecture or graph schema design are required, but to derive the most value from this session, you should at least understand appdev and database concepts and their implications.
+- No specific technical skills in backend architecture or graph schema design are required, but to derive the most value from this session on backend architecture, you should at least understand appdev and database concepts and their implications.

 Video transcript:[00:00:00] Will Evans: I’m Will Evans, the VP of Consulting, and also on with me today is Lee Hong, our Director of Data Science as we discuss backend architecture and graph schema design.

 What we’re going to go through today is Episode 2 of our webinar series on backend architecture and graph schema design.
 You can see looking at our schedule that we’re setting up a year-long series of videos this year on building graph-centered applications.
 We started last month with a general overview of what’s wrong with your application, all of the trials and tribulations of building relational-based applications.
 Today what we’re going to focus on is, let’s say we change up that paradigm and we use a graph as the backend.
-We’re going to focus on that specific area.
+We’re going to focus on backend architecture.

 We’re going to do a quick review of what we talked about previously.
 We’re going to go into an overview where we talk a little bit about the extended sports metaphor that we’re considering throughout your application build process.
-After that, we’re going to dive right into exploring some of the models and looking at some schemas that we’ve created for demos, potentially some overviews of schemas we’ve looked at for actual clients.
+After that, we’re going to dive right into exploring some of the backend architecture models and looking at some schemas that we’ve created for demos, potentially some overviews of graph schema designs we’ve looked at for actual clients.

-Then we’re going to talk about the whiteboard model, which is a really effective way to design schemas using a graph database.
+Then we’re going to talk about the whiteboard model, which is a really effective way to graph schema designs using a graph database.
 Then Lee is going to talk a little bit about schema design for Graph Data Science, and lastly, we’ll get into the Q&A to answer any questions on backend architecture or graph schema design.

-I see for our poll results that a lot of people here are pretty new to graph.
+I see for our poll results that a lot of people here are pretty new to graph and backend architecture.
 Not necessarily their first intro, but definitely early on.
 Most people haven’t deployed a production graph app in their org.
 That’s perfect.
-This session is for you, and we’re going to cover how you might work towards that as part of our architecture.
+This session is for you, and we’re going to cover how you might work towards that as part of our backend architecture.

 Looking at an overview – oh, and just briefly, actually, if you’re looking at your Demia [00:02:16] window, there’s a black bar at the top where Lee and I should be sitting.
 You can also hover your mouse over that and drag it up to make the presentation larger and our faces smaller if that’s helpful.
 There’s some detail in some of these images.

-In our fully-fledged architecture, we actually recommend using serverless, especially if you’re deploying consumer-facing applications with a web or SaaS-based offering.
+In our fully-fledged backend architecture, we actually recommend using serverless, especially if you’re deploying consumer-facing applications with a web or SaaS-based offering.
 And you can see here on the backend, down in this corner, we have Neo4j in the bottom left-hand corner as well as some S3, potentially a DynamoDB instance, also a little bit of Redshift and MySQL.
 But the importance is to scale here, and we’re really looking at having Neo4j be the core of the application.
-We’re going to discuss why that’s important over the next 30 or 45 minutes here.
+We’re going to discuss why that’s important to backend architecture overall throughout the next 30 or 45 minutes here.

 Just to backtrack on that a little bit, what we talked about was that sports teams have a whole number of different moving pieces; they have a whole different number of controlling users.
 You’ve got a general manager, you’ve got a coach, you’ve got an owner, you’ve got teammates that all do different things.
 They all have different goals.
 It really translates well to an application.
 I think, Lee, you said in terms of building a sports team, you can’t take an NFL team and expect them to go win the World Series, and that’s also true.
 What we’re introducing here is not just a – you can’t take your application and go do anything with it, but you can build a really good baseball team that’s going to be able to succeed over the extended time period.